The 22nd IEEE International Conference on Ubiquitous Intelligence and Computing (Hybrid)

 Paper Submission

-All papers need to be submitted electronically through the conterence submission website (EDAS) in PDF format at EDAS.
+All papers need to be submitted electronically through the conference submission website (EDAS) in PDF format at EDAS.
 Each paper is limited to 8 pages (or 10 pages with over-length charge) for a regular full paper, 6 pages (or 8 pages with over-length charge) for a full paper including figures and references using the IEEE Computer Society Proceedings manuscripts style.

 Paper Publication